wp-plugins/wp-donate/readme.txt

 1. Upload the folder `wp-donate` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to WP Donate and (for both Test & Live)
+1. Go to WP Donate (for both Test & Live)
 1. Place `[Display Donate]` in your content or `<?php wp_donate_form(); ?>` in your template.

+== Frequently Asked Questions ==
+= Will it work on my Theme? =
+WP-Donate features an inline form so that it can fit any theme. that you can customize it yourself.
+= Can I expand this plugin =
+Yes you can customize or expand plugin by adding new payment gateways to receive donation or customization can be made in form related to fields.
-= IMPORTANT (SSL) =
+= About SSL =
 In order to process transactions in a secure manner, you need to [purchase an SSL Certificate](http://www.noeltock.com/sslcertificates/).
 This way consumers can purchase/donate with confidence.
 There are multiple plugins for then enforcing that SSL be used on your page, [here's one](http://wordpress.org/extend/plugins/wordpress-https/).

-== Frequently Asked Questions ==
+= Support available? =
+If you need any modification in plugin or need some extra functionality than please let us know here http://www.webconfines.com/contact-us
+= What are limitations of this plugin? =
+It is only available to users with Authorize.Net payment gateway to receive donations.

 == Screenshots ==

-1. Front end display.
+1. screenshot-1.png
-2. AuthorizeNet Detail.
+2. screenshot-2.png
-3. Form Sortcode.
+3. screenshot-3.png
-3. Donor List.
+3. screenshot-4.png

-= Updates =
-= 1.0 =
-* Initial Release

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about wp donate? =

-Answer to wp donate.

 == Changelog ==

-= 1.0 =
+= 1.1 =
+* Provided FAQ section
+* Provided Screen shots to help users understanding and choosing plugin
+* Modified description

 == Upgrade Notice ==

-= 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.
+Nothing yet